Learning Representations by Humans, for Humans: Discussion

-\if 0 Still, we see reasons to be optimistic regarding the future of algorithmic decision support.
+Our hope is that centering humans in the decision process will lead to augmenting intelligence but also facilitate transparency.
+Unfortunately, this may not always be the case, and ethical, legal, and societal aspects of systems that are optimized to promote particular human decisions must be subject to scrutiny by both researchers and practitioners.

+We believe algorithmic decision support, when thoughtfully deployed, exhibits great potential.
 Systems designed specifically to provide users with the information and framing they need to make good decisions can harness the strengths of both computer pattern recognition and human judgment and information synthesis.
-We can hope that the combination of man and machine can do better than either one alone.
+We can hope that the combination of mind and machine can do better than either alone.
 The ideas presented in this paper serve as a step toward this goal.